tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 is not possible.
 See {{cleartext-dns}} for more details regarding cleartext DNS.

-Authenticating the ESNIConfig structure naturally authenticates the included public name.
+Authenticating the ESNIConfigs structure naturally authenticates the included public name.
 This also authenticates any retry signals from the server because the client validates the server certificate against the public name before retrying.